“Volunteering is at the very core of being human. No one has made it through life without someone else’s help.” ~ Heather French Henry

 We are looking for volunteer tutors to give children disadvantaged by cancer a step up!
 If you are patient, skilled and have a passion for helping kids learn, we want to hear from you.

-Have previous experience teaching or tutoring youth, or general experiences working with youth (e.g. camps, programs, lessons) combined with thorough knowledge of a key subject area (Math, Science, English, Social Studies).
+Have previous experience teaching or tutoring youth or general experience working with youth (e.g. camps, programs, lessons) combined with thorough knowledge of a key subject area (e.g., math, science, English, social studies).

-Be able to commit to a minimum of one-hour sessions each week, for a one year term.
-(Understanding that vacations/exams will detract from some weeks).
+Be able to commit to a one to two hours each week.
+One-hour sessions in person or a two-hour session online each week for a one-year term (with an understanding that vacations/exams will detract from some weeks).

 Good times.
 Fine wine.
 Daytime or evening splendour.
 Fundraising events help raise vital funds to send kids to camp, set valuable research in motion, improve the quality of patient care and make education support and scholarships possible for cancer survivors.

 Volunteers are key to successful fundraising events.
 If you are positive, hardworking and self-motivated, we need you to help us coordinate event sponsorship, auction items and event logistics.

 Without our dedicated volunteers, many of our events could not take place.
 Enjoy a variety of event opportunities from our own signature events to a host of other fundraisers being hosted by our friends in the community.